sofia819/mount_recorder_server/README.md

 ## General info

-- This project is the back-end for the mount recorder application.
+- The project is the back-end API used in [Mount Recorder Client](https://github.com/sofia819/mount_recorder_client).
-- It stores users, mounts, and which mounts users own.
-- It returns data when recieving SQL statements.
+- On each API request from the client, the corresponding operations are executed and data is returned when necessary.

 ## Technologies

-Project is created with:

 Language